 Instead of relying on a measure of time to check and replace your cartridges, we recommend that you change them based on the number of gallons of water that have passed through them.
 Your filters should be checked every 3,000 gallons or so.

 As for the reverse osmosis membrane, you can periodically check how it is doing by measuring the TDS of your output water.
 An optimal RO membrane should not be producing water at less than 95% quality.
 If it dips lower than this, its time to check it out.
 Membranes can usually last a couple of years before needing replacement, but that does not make them any less prone to damage.
 Damage is likely to happen if the membrane is allowed to dry out, or if it has come into contact with very hot or freezing temperatures.
 Likewise, if one of your other filters hasn’t been changed in a while, there is a chance that some larger particles are going to get through to the membrane and potentially cause some damage.

 As they say, an ounce of prevention is worth a pound of cure.
 It is always worth it to take the extra few minutes to check the status of your filter than it is to replace an entire system due to negligence.

 Now that you have a basic understanding of the components of RO/DI filtration, how it works, and what’s available on the market, you will be able to make the best choice for your situation.
 Although there is no way to identify the best system on the market, knowing what features are best for you will ensure a great fit.
-For aquarists on a budget, the Aquatic Life RO Buddie Reverse Osmosis Systems have all of the essentials needed to get you up and running, especially if you are not interested in paying extra for a higher GPD.
-For those looking to upgrade into an entire reverse osmosis filtration system for their home, Express Water Reverse Osmosis Water Filtration System has the capacity for customization so that it can serve your aquarium as well as provide you with drinking water.
+For aquarists on a budget, the No products found. have all of the essentials needed to get you up and running, especially if you are not interested in paying extra for a higher GPD.
+For those looking to upgrade to an entire reverse osmosis filtration system for their home, No products found. has the capacity for customization so that it can serve your aquarium as well as provide you with drinking water.